Current RMS & GDPR

 GDPR is a great opportunity for businesses inside and outside of Europe to look at how they’re storing and using sensitive data and make sure they’re protecting it appropriately.

-Even if you and your business are located outside the EU, if you hold any data about any organizations or contacts in the EU, you’ll need to be compliant.
+Even if you and your business are located outside the EU, if you hold any data about any organizations or contacts in the EU, you need to be compliant.

-What it takes to get prepared for GDPR will vary from business to business and will be dependant on your day-to-day practices.
+What it takes to comply with GDPR will vary from business to business and will be dependant on your day-to-day practices.
 It’s important to make sure sensitive data has the correct safeguards and that you’re handling it correctly.
 While we can't provide specific advice on compliance for your business, we'd recommend starting by visiting the European Union's dedicated website for GDPR: EUGDPR.org.

 Is Current RMS GDPR compliant?

 Being a cloud-based product, privacy is already a huge priority for us and something we take extremely seriously.
 Like lots of SaaS providers, we use external data hosting provider, Amazon Web Services, to host our servers.
-While they are based in the US, they will be fully compliant with GDPR through the use of Model Clauses.
+While they are based in the US, they are be fully compliant with GDPR through the use of Model Clauses.
 You can read more about AWS GDPR compliance here.

 What has Current done to prepare for GDPR?

 We’ve reviewed our internal processes on how we store our own customers’ data.
 Security remains a top priority of ours and we’ll be making sure that any future processes we introduce are fully compliant.